rust-lang/rfcs/text/0000-guaranteed-tco.md

 Please also take into consideration that rust sometimes intentionally diverges from common language features.
 -->
-Functional languages (such as OCaml, SML, Haskell, Scheme, and F#) usually depend on proper tail calls as a language feature, which requires guaranteed TCO.
-For system-level languages, guaranteed TCO is usually wanted but implementation effort is a common reason this is not yet done.
-Even languages with managed code such as .Net or ECMAScript (as per the standard) also support guaranteed TCO, again performance and resource usage were the main motivators for their implementation.
+Functional languages (such as OCaml, SML, Haskell, Scheme, and F#) usually depend on proper tail calls as a language feature (TCE for general calls).
+For system-level languages TCE is usually wanted but implementation effort is a common reason this is not yet done.
+Even languages with managed code such as .Net or ECMAScript (as per the standard) also support TCE, again performance and resource usage were the main motivators for their implementation.

 See below for a more detailed description on select compilers and languages.